START COUNTING

 Macros is short for macronutrients.
-Macronutrients are the nutrients that our bodies need in larger amounts to provide energy and support vital functions.
-They are essential for growth, metabolism, and other bodily functions.
+They are also the nutrients that your body needs to provide energy and support vital functions.
+Macros are essential for growth, metabolism, and other bodily functions.
 The three main types of macronutrients are fats, carbohydrates, and proteins.
+Keep reading to learn more about your macros.

 Why Count Macros?

-Counting macronutrients, often referred to as "tracking macros," is a popular approach in nutrition and fitness for several reasons.
-It involves monitoring the intake of carbohydrates, proteins, and fats to achieve specific health or fitness goals.
+Counting macronutrients, often referred to as "tracking macros," is a popular approach in the fitness world for losing weight.
+When people get serious about losing weight, they usually get serious about counting macros.
+The process involves monitoring the intake of carbohydrates, proteins, and fats to achieve specific health or fitness goals.
+Everyone is different.
+Although you may see some success following someone else's macros, it is always best to calculate your own needs.

-If you're ready to see our simple formula, click on the image below.
+Are you ready to learn an easy way to count your macros?
+Click on the image below for an easy way to estimate your macros.
 You'll learn enough to start meal planning as soon as today!

 find your macros at pfta schools